hurstaa/ResNet/README.md

 # DamNet
 This repository contains the Jupyter Notebooks and input files necessary to recreate the DamNet database of routed US dams.
+The user needs to download the most recent versions of all of the databases, as well as the input files and most recent version of DamNet from Zenodo (DOI: 10.5281/zenodo.14057031).
+First run 01DamNet_FilteringandSnapping followed by 02DamNet_DamOrdering.
+The output will be a csv with an updated version of DamNet.
+If you would like any updated dam locations permanently added to future versions of the dataset, please email damnet@usbr.gov.